-You've probably seen photos of Burano, the picturesque island in the northern Venetian Lagoon, famous for its brightly colored houses and handmade lace.
-With a very different feel and far fewer crowds than Venice, Burano makes a great day trip from La Serenissima, but we also recommend it for a night or two, especially if you want to see another side of life on the Venetian Lagoon.
+Burano is a picturesque island in the northern Venetian Lagoon, famous for its brightly colored houses and handmade lace.
+With a very different feel and far fewer crowds than Venice, Burano makes a great day trip from La Serenissima, but it's even better if you can spend the night because you'll get to see another side of life on the Venetian Lagoon.

 Although earlier Roman remains have been found on Burano, the island was permanently settled in the 6th century by people fleeing hostile invaders on the mainland.
-Burano was and is a fishing village whose residents have always relied on the lagoon for sustenance.
-The neighboring island of Torcello was politically and strategically more important (now it's nearly abandoned), but Burano rose to prominence in the 1500s, when its lacemaking traditions were born.
-For centuries, women made the intricate handmade lace, which was in high demand across Europe.
-Lacemaking waned in the 1700s but was revived in the late 1800s.
-Today, while Burano is famous for its lace, there are only a handful of traditional lacemakers remaining on the island (see below).
+Burano is still an active fishing village and its residents have always relied on the lagoon for sustenance.
+Although the neighboring island of Torcello was politically and strategically more important, it was abandoned and Burano rose to prominence in the 16th century because of the high demand for its lace.
+Women in Burano have always made thee lace by hand and although lacemaking waned in the 18th century, it was revived in the 19th century.
+Although Burano is still famous for its lace today, there are only a handful of traditional lacemakers remaining on the island.

 What to See